MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/02-Create-emails.md

+---
+lab:
+    title: 'Lab 2: Create emails'
+---

+## Lab 2: Create emails

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Create emails to use in a journey
 - Use uploaded assets in an email
 - Check your email content and go live

-## Create your first email
+### Task 1: Create your first email
 1. Log into Dynamics 365 Customer Insights - Journeys.

 1. Navigate to the **Real-time journeys** work area.